-The features that differentiate theSalamanca in Madrid than others places are notable, such as: the stately facades, extensive avenues, antique shops, gardens, restaurants, terraces, the best fashion firms, museums, among others.
-And we cannot leave aside the neighbors, who have inhabited its emblematic streets.
+We cannot leave aside the people who inhabit its emblematic streets.
 This makes visiting the neighborhood essential if you visit the capital of Spain or if you want to live in the area.

 The construction of the neighborhood dates back to the second half of the 19th century and corresponds to the urban expansion carried out during the reign of Elizabeth II.
-“The precursor to whom its name is due was José de Salamanca y Mayol, Marquis of Salamanca, from Malaga, who conceived a new location with a careful building that would house the aristocratic and bourgeois classes of Madrid” (Source: esmadrid).
-It is characterized by its perpendicular streets, its buildings have architectural quality and beautiful facades.
+The namesake of the neighborhood comes from, “… José de Salamanca y Mayol, Marquis of Salamanca, from Malaga, who conceived a new location with a careful building that would house the aristocratic and bourgeois classes of Madrid” (Source: esmadrid).
+It is characterized by its perpendicular streets, architectural quality, and beautiful facades.

 Many Madrilenians are not originally from Madrid, which makes the city open and welcoming for those who come here.